 In 1934, Carroll County Trust Company purchased the assets of The Banking House of Wilcoxson and Co.

 In 1937, Carroll County Trust Company purchased the assets of The Carroll Exchange Bank, which became insolvent during the Great Depression.
 It was once located at the North East corner on the square in Carrollton.

 In 1986, the Carroll County Trust Company formed the holding company, Carroll County Bancshares.

 In 2008, Carroll County Bancshares purchased the assets of Farmers & Merchants Bank of Hale, in Hale, Missouri and merged those assets with Carroll County Trust Company which became the bank's first branch.

 Since the Carroll County Trust Company was started, it has been served by 10 different presidents: C.G.
 Bowers, J.W.
 Higginbottom, George McDonald, Martin J. Schmidt, Dr. R.W.
 Cowherd, Ralph T. Haynes, Marvin J. Flick, Cliff Cowherd, Larry G. Freeman, and Benjamin G. Polen.

-Decedents of the original board of directors who are currently employed with the Trust Company are as follows:
+One descendant of the original board of directors is currently employed with the Trust Company.

 Keith Long - Executive Vice-President - Great Grandson of L.G.
 Clark, who was the original Vice-President of CCTC.